RomanKoshkin/EEG/README.md

 ## Introduction

-This repository contains MATLAB scripts and links to data used as part of the EEG/ERP study to explore how WM load affects attention to task-irrelevant probe stimuli during simultaneous interpreting.
+This repository contains MATLAB scripts and links to the data used as part of our EEG/ERP study (Koshkin, Shtyrov & Ossadtchi, 2017) to explore how WM load affects attention to task-irrelevant probe stimuli during simultaneous interpreting.
 The draft of the paper presenting the key findings is available at [bioRxiv.org](https://cloud.mail.ru/public/3Lon/PVvjRVfY4).
 Note that this repo contains only MATLAB scripts we used mainly for EEG dataset processing.
-For other scripts and datasets, refer to our other repository [here]().
+For other scripts and datasets, refer to our other repositories: [R scripts](https://github.com/RomanKoshkin/R), [VBA](https://github.com/RomanKoshkin/VBA) and [NLP-Python](https://github.com/RomanKoshkin/NLP-Python).

 ## Scripts and Functions Contained in this Repo

 ### NEW_GRAND_AVERAGE.m

 This MATLAB script plots ERPs specific to three distinct levels of WM load: low, medium and high.
 Unlike the limited functionality of the script SUPER.m, this one allow one to easily manipulate different parameters.
 For example, set subject- and direction-specific boundaries.
 It also plots effect size heatmaps and interaction plots, as well as boxplots of subject- and direction-specific WM load distributions.
 Finally, it performs some exploratory statistical tests.
-The actual test, however, were performed in R (the scripts are available [here](https://github.com/RomanKoshkin/R).
+The actual tests, however, were performed in R (the scripts are available [here](https://github.com/RomanKoshkin/R).

 ### SUPER.m

-This MATLAB script wrapper for many of the EEG pre-processing routines.
+This MATLAB script is a wrapper for many of the EEG pre-processing routines.
 Specifically, it
 -	gets files from the directories corresponding to subject codes (e.g. KOS_EEG in the project home folder)
 -	performs artifact removal using the [Artifact Subspace Reconstruction]( https://www.google.ru/url?sa=t&rct=j&q=&esrc=s&source=web&cd=2&cad=rja&uact=8&ved=0ahUKEwjcopyLpP3VAhUJJ5oKHSRzDFkQFggvMAE&url=https%3A%2F%2Fsccn.ucsd.edu%2Feeglab%2Fplugins%2FASR.pdf&usg=AFQjCNEWMNv8JmmqhpschRTKlwo2Lffasg) algorithm;
 -	calls the interp_chan.m function as necessary to interpolate missing channels.
-In some subjects the temporal channels (e.g. FT9 FT10 T7 T8) were very noisy and had to be removed.
+In some subjects the temporal channels (e.g. FT9 FT10 T7 T8) were very noisy and had to be removed and re-interpolated.
 -	changes event codes to match WM load estimates by calling the EVS_corr_SUPER.m function.
 In turn, EVS_corr_SUPER.m also linearly interpolates WM load values at probe onset latencies.
 Finally, uncommenting line 79 in EVS_corr_SUPER.m, you will call the plotinterp.m function that plots curves for interpolated and noninterpolated WM load against the time-coded source text transcript and its corresponding time-coded translation.
 -	epochs the continuous EEG data using the EPOCH_SUPER.m function.
--	plots ERPs of by subject, direction of interpretation and WM load.
+-	plots ERPs by subject, direction of interpretation and WM load.
 Unlike the NEW_GRAND_AVERAGE.m function (see below), it does not compute subject- and direction-specific cutoffs.
 The cutoff values for every WM load estimator are preset in the params.mat file;
 -	optionally runs a genetic algorithm (implemented from scratch in the function GA_super.m) to reject “bad” epochs.
-This algorithm is just a proof of concept and was not used for actual data analysis.
+This algorithm is just a proof of concept and was NOT used for actual data cleaning.
 -	calls grand_avg_SUPER.m to plot grand average ERPs corresponding to high and low WM load defined based on cutoffs set in the params.m file.

 ### EEG_event_corr1.m